Military and Veteran Funding and Cost

 If you are one of these courageous individuals, Embry-Riddle offers various funding options for you.
 See which ones you may qualify for.

-Reaffirming its commitment to the U.S. military and subject to relevant Department of Defense approvals, Embry-Riddle Aeronautical University – Worldwide has lowered its undergraduate military tuition rate and will also offer the same reduced rate to spouses and dependents.
-Effective Jan.
-1, 2016, the new military undergraduate tuition rate will be $250 per credit hour.
+Reaffirming its commitment to the U.S. military and subject to relevant Department of Defense approvals, Embry-Riddle Aeronautical University - Worldwide has lowered its undergraduate military tuition rate and will also offer the same reduced rate to spouses and dependents.
+The military undergraduate tuition rate is $250 per credit hour.
 This rate applies to all service members on active duty or serving in the reserves of the U.S. Armed Forces while they're pursuing an undergraduate degree.
 This rate will also apply to military spouses and dependents 26 and under.

 - Application fee waivers are available in some instances.